 - Centers for Disease Control and Prevention: Lyme Disease

-We offer a mouse monoclonal antibody specific to Borrelia burgdorferi garinii, suitable for use in ELISA, Western blotting and immunofluorescence applications.
+We offer monoclonal and polyclonal antibodies specific to Borrelia burgdorferi, suitable for use in ELISA, Western blotting and immunofluorescence applications.

 Check out our FAQ section for answers to the most frequently asked questions about our website and company.